CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/OPS.1.1.2 Proper IT Administration.md

 #### OPS.1.1.2.A11 Documentation of IT Administration Activities [IT Operations]

-System changes SHOULD be comprehensibly documented in a suitable form.
+System changes SHOULD be comprehensibly documented in an appropriate form.
 From the documentation SHOULD emerge,

 * which changes have been made,
 * when the changes have been made,